prettyvoid/Xposed-NetworkSpeedIndicator/README.md

 Network Speed Indicator
 =======================

-Displays traffic statistics on the notification bar.
+Displays network speeds on the status bar.
 Requires a rooted phone with Xposed Module installed.

-This is a continuous work from [Dzakus's great work](http://repo.xposed.info/module/pl.com.android.networkspeedindicator).
+This is a continuous work from [Dzakus' great work](http://repo.xposed.info/module/pl.com.android.networkspeedindicator).
 Many thanks to the contributors and translators!

 **Translators,** please see notes below.